12 Tile Removal Tools for an Efficient Job Well Done

 With this power duo, you can easily remove tiles and grout from the entire bathroom floor (though it will take you a bit of time).
 Like a floor scraper, these are some of the best tools for tile removal as they can just scoot under and against tile and grout and make quick work of them.

 I knew a guy who painted his bathroom tile, decided against it, and had the entire bathroom stripped of tile with one of these in a few hours of aggressive work.
+Knowing how to tile inside corners is one thing, but removing them is a piece of cake with a chisel.

 Masonry chisels come in various sizes, but the size really doesn’t matter so much for tile and grout removal.
 You’re also going to be working on your hands and knees regardless of which chisel you buy, especially if you're looking for floor tile removing tools, so picking out a chisel comes down to a matter of preference.